joan2937/lg/README.md

 * I2C wrapper
 * SPI wrapper
 * serial link wrapper

 * daemon interface
-* permission control (daemon interface)
+* access control (daemon interface)
 * file handling (daemon interface)
 * creating and running scripts (daemon interface)
 * network access (daemon interface)

-## Interfaces
+## Archive components

+### The base library

-The library provides a number of control interfaces
+* The lgpio C library to control local GPIO.

-* the C function interface,
+### The daemon

-* the socket interface (used by the Python module).
+* The rgpiod daemon offers a socket interface to the lgpio library.

-## Utilities

-A number of utility programs are provided:
-* the rgpiod daemon,
+* The rgpio C library to control local and remote GPIO via the daemon.

+### Python modules

-* the Python modules,
+* The lgpio Python module to control local GPIO.
-* the rgs command line utility,
+* The rgpio Python module to control local and remote GPIO via the daemon.

+### Utilities

+* The rgs shell utility to control local and remote GPIO via the daemon.

 ## Documentation